Catalog Year: 2023-2024

 The Master of Arts in Foreign Languages aims to enhance the linguistic and cultural proficiency of students through courses in sociolinguistics and second language acquisition, film studies, cultural studies and literary studies.
 Students may select from five concentrations: Chinese, French, Spanish, French and Spanish, and Spanish/bilingual-multicultural education.
 Located only miles from Washington, D.C., students take advantage of the program’s existing relationships with schools, embassies, federal agencies, and international businesses—providing opportunity for internships and other educational experiences outside the classroom.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Total credits: 30

-Each concentration has a different number of required credits.
-In all four concentrations, 6 of the total credits may be earned with a thesis.
-Regardless of the concentration selected, all students must meet the core and distribution requirements given below and pass a comprehensive exam or write a thesis.
+In this concentration, 6 of the total credits may be earned with a thesis.
+Students must meet the core and distribution requirements given below and pass a comprehensive exam or write a thesis.

 18 credits must be in courses with the subject code FREN.